 Each room will be equipped with tables and chairs and a digital projector (for computer display).
 You MUST bring your own computer.
 JALT will NOT provide computers.
 Larger rooms will be provided with a microphone.
 If you plan on playing a CD or DVD, you should bring a computer that is capable of doing so.
 Any other equipment, including computers and speakers, must be provided by the presenter.

 JALT encourages broad participation and a wide range of viewpoints; however, time and space limitations make it impossible to accept all the proposals submitted.
 Major factors in the selection process include: clarity, appropriateness for the intended audience, relevance to the conference theme, quality of research and writing, and indications that the presentations will be well prepared.
-The selection committee also tries to achieve a balance of topics and interests.
+The Program Committee also tries to achieve a balance of topics and interests.

 We do not accept submissions that are not directly related to language teaching or the professional development of language teachers.
-If you are uncertain whether your proposal meets the criteria, please contact the conference program chair firstname.lastname@example.org.
+If you are uncertain whether your proposal meets the criteria, please contact the Conference Program Chair firstname.lastname@example.org.

 Note that only a limited number of long paper, workshop, and forum submissions can be accepted, depending on space available.
 Only those submissions rated highest in the selection process will be considered.

 Factors that strengthen:

 - The topic and point of view are clearly stated.